 It is important to seek advice about what’s involved, consider the risks, decide if it is financially viable and conduct research in your chosen markets.

-The Australian Trade Commission (Austrade) provides help to small businesses to grow their business through exporting.
+The Australian Trade Commission (Austrade) provides help to grow your business through exporting.

-Austrade’s guide to exporting provides practical information on a range of topics including:
+The guide to exporting has practical information on a range of topics including:

 - developing an export strategy